arun-gupta/diffusion-lab/README.md

 ## How It Works

 1. **User Input:**
-   - The user enters a scene description or art prompt in the web UI and selects the desired mode (Storyboard, Single-Image Art, or Image-to-Image), style, and Demo/AI mode.
+   - The user enters a scene description or art prompt in the web UI and selects the desired mode (Storyboard, Single-Image Art, Image-to-Image, or Inpainting), style, and Demo/AI mode.
    - For Image-to-Image mode, the user uploads an input image and adjusts the transformation strength.
+   - For Inpainting mode, the user uploads an image, draws masks on areas to change, and describes what should fill those areas.
 2. **Request Sent to Backend:**
    - The frontend sends the input to the Flask backend via an AJAX request.
    - For img2img, the input image is uploaded separately and processed.